Flatiron's Guide to Cote Rotie

 Cote Blonde – On the other side of Reynard is the almost equally esteemed Cote Blonde.
 Right away, it is clear that you are on the other side of a great geologic divide.
 You have granite!
 You have Viognier!
 Therefore, the tannins are softer, the fruits redder, and the floral notes pronounced.

 Like the Cote Brune, portions of this site face south – there is a reason that this is the historic core of Cote Rotie, and it is that these were the sites where it is easiest to ripen grapes! – but a portion also faces southeast.
 Many of the AOC’s most recognized names have vineyards here, including Rostaing and Barge.
 Guigal’s La Mouline comes from here.

 Chavaroche – Not the most famous site, but important to us, because Bernard Levet produces a single vineyard Cote Rotie from here (more on the producer below).
 It borders Cote Brune (near its top) and shares the brown color.
 But here the schist is more pure, and the slopes start to tilt southwest.
 These little things matter.
-It produces very fine but sturdy wines – Neil Rosenthal calls the wine produced here by Levet, which Rosenthal imports, “ferocious”.
+It produces very fine but sturdy wines – Levet's importer Neil Rosenthal calls the wine produced here “ferocious”.

 La Landonne – Go upstream from Cote Brune and you soon get to La Landonne, just where there is a slight curve in the river.
 As a result of this curve, you start to get into vines that really point the classic southeast: south means sunshine, east means the gentle morning sun.